On average, college tuition goes up about 3% every year.

-John Paul the Great Catholic University is a private, religious institution, so it has the same tuition for residents of California as it does for residents from other states.
+John Paul the Great Catholic University is a private, religious institution, so it has the same tuition for residents of California as it does for students who live in other states.

-John Paul the Great Catholic University has the same tuition for international students as for those from out of state.
+Tuition at John Paul the Great Catholic University is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.

-The majority of John Paul the Great Catholic University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 178 of the 286 undergrads enrolled received financial aid.
-John Paul the Great Catholic University meets 46 percent of the demonstrated financial need for undergraduates.
+The majority of John Paul the Great Catholic University undergrads use financial aid to finance their education.
+In 2022, 198 of the 292 undergrads enrolled received financial aid.
+John Paul the Great Catholic University meets 66% of the demonstrated financial need for undergraduates.

 |Most Common Loans for John Paul the Great Catholic University Students|